-During regular campus hours (6 a.m.-11 p.m.), the Director of Campus Security or a representative from the Center for the Student Experience and the necessary Campus Security Department officers will be summoned to the scene.
+During regular campus hours (7 a.m.-11 p.m.), the Director of Campus Security and the necessary Campus Security Department officers will be summoned to the scene.
 The Director of Campus Security shall ensure sufficient officers are present to contain the violent or disruptive demonstrators.
 Should there be an insufficient number of security officers available, assistance from the Pasadena Police Department will be requested.

-After regular business hours (11 p.m.-6 a.m.), the Director of Campus Security should immediately be notified of the demonstration.
+After regular business hours (11 p.m.-7 a.m.), the Director of Campus Security should immediately be notified of the demonstration.
 The Senior Vice President and Chief Financial and Administrative Officer will then be notified and determine the following actions: notify the President, notify the Emergency Response Team, determine if the representative from the Center for the Student Experience must respond to the scene.
 The Director of Campus Security shall ensure sufficient officers are present to contain the violent or disruptive demonstrators.
 Should there be an insufficient number of security officers available, assistance from the Pasadena Police Department will be requested.
 The Director of Campus Security or any on-duty security officer will respond to the incident without counsel from others if immediate response is of paramount importance to the safety and security of persons or property.